Kragerø Municipality: Geography

-Kragerø is the southernmost municipality in Telemark.
-To the southwest, it borders the municipality of Risør (in Agder county); to the west is Gjerstad (also in Agder county); to the northwest is Drangedal; and to the northeast is Bamble.
-Kragerø is popular among Norwegians (as well as foreigners) as a vacation destination during the summer, when the population swells considerably.
+Kragerø Municipality is the southernmost municipality in Telemark county.
+To the southwest, it borders Risør Municipality (in Agder county); to the west is Gjerstad Municipality (also in Agder county); to the northwest is Drangedal Municipality; and to the northeast is Bamble Municipality.
+Kragerø Municipality is popular among Norwegians (as well as foreigners) as a vacation destination during the summer, when the population swells considerably.

 The municipality includes 495 islands, islets, and skerries along with 4,000 leisure houses.
 There are also 190 freshwater lakes in the municipality.
-The main offshore islands include Tåtøy, Kragerø, Skåtøy, Langøy, Bærøy, Gumøy, Stråholmen, and Jomfruland.
+The main offshore islands include Tåtøy, Øya, Skåtøy, Langøy, Bærøy, Gumøy, Stråholmen, and Jomfruland.
 The Fossingfjord and Kilsfjord both are found in Kragerø.
-The large lake Toke is partially located in the northern part of Kragerø.
+The large lake Toke is partially located in the northern part of KragerøThe highest point in the municipality is the 329.16 m tall mountain Store Valefjell, located on the border with Drangedal Municipality..

 Climate

 The municipality of Kragerø lies in a transition zone between a humid continental and a temperate oceanic climate.
 The town of Kragerø, sees average temperatures from 0 C to -1 C in January and February, and about 17 C during July.
-The maritime location of Jomfruland Lighthouse leads to a more temperate climate than found elsewhere in the municipality.
+The maritime location of Jomfruland Lighthouse leads to a more temperate climate than found in the town of Kragerø.